Bram-Vonk/21_Spark/docs/_src/general.rst

 Power is delivered via grid components such as cables and transformers (for electricity) to residential and industrial connections of our customers.

-These grid components have to have a certain capacity.
+The capacity of these grid components should always be sufficient for the power flows in the grid.
 This is monitored by Grid Planners and if needed transformers are swapped for heavier ones, or cable connections are strengthened.

 For decades this monitoring was done mainly by looking to historical yearly extremes.